pescap/EasyHPC/docs/source/cicd.rst

 **Internal and External Links**

-In Sphinx, you have 3 type of links:
+In Sphinx, you have 2 type of links:
     #.
 External links (http-like)
     #.
 Implicit links to title
-    #.
-Explicit links to user-defined label (e.g., to refer to external titles).

 **External links**